Black God, White Devil

+In 2015, the Brazilian Film Critics Association aka Abraccine voted Black God, White Devil the 2nd greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

 Plot

-The film starts in the 1940s, during another drought in the sertão, when ranch hand Manoel (Geraldo Del Rey) is fed up with his situation and hopes to buy his own plot of land.
-His boss tries to cheat him of his earnings and Manoel kills him, fleeing with his wife, Rosa (Yoná Magalhães).
-Now an outlaw, Manoel travels to the holy site of Monte Santo to join up with a religious cult headed by the self-proclaimed saint Sebastião who condones violence (at one point slaughtering a baby) and preaches disturbing doctrines against the wealthy landowners.
-All the while, the church and local elites hire a bounty hunter by the name of Antônio das Mortes to take out the group.
-Before Antônio is able to assassinate Sebastião, Rosa stabs Sebastião, leaving him dead and the two are on the move once again.
+In the 1940s, during another drought in the sertão, ranch hand Manoel is fed up with his situation and hopes to buy his own plot of land.
+His boss tries to cheat him of his earnings and Manoel kills him, fleeing with his wife, Rosa.

+Now an outlaw, Manoel travels to the holy site of Monte Santo to join up with a religious cult headed by the self-proclaimed saint Sebastião who condones violence and preaches disturbing doctrines against the wealthy landowners.
+Meanwhile, the church and local elites hire a bounty hunter by the name of Antônio das Mortes to take out the group.
+Before Antônio is able to assassinate Sebastião, Rosa stabs him after he kills a baby who is being held by Manoel, leaving him dead, and the two are on the move once again.
 At this point, the couple end up with a band of cangaceiros also working to take down the government and bosses of the sertão.
 Antônio is now tasked with assassinating these bandits.
-He finds head cangaceiros Corisco and Dadá and murders them, leaving Manoel and Rosa alone all again.
+He finds head cangaceiros Corisco and Dadá and murders them.

-And so it goes, the two running from one allegiance to another, following the words of others as they attempt to find a place in their ruthless land.
-Blending mysticism, religion, and popular culture in this symbolic and realistic drama, Rocha insists that rather than follow the external and obscure dogmas of culture and religion, man must determine his path by his own voice.
+Manoel and Rosa once again by themselves, running from one allegiance to another, in search of their place in a ruthless land.